hashicorp/cap/oidc/README.md

 * `Token`: represents an OIDC id_token, as well as an Oauth2 access_token and
   refresh_token (including the the access_token expiry)

-* `AuthCodeConfig`: provides the configuration for a typical 3-legged OIDC authorization code flow (for example: client Id/Secret, redirectUrl, supported signing algorithms, additional scopes requested, etc)
+* `Config`: provides the configuration for a typical 3-legged OIDC authorization code flow (for example: client Id/Secret, redirectUrl, supported signing algorithms, additional scopes requested, etc)

-* `AuthCodeProvider`: provides integration with a provider using the typical 3-legged OIDC authorization code flow.
+* `Provider`: provides integration with a provider using the typical 3-legged OIDC authorization code flow.
 The provider provides capabilities
   like: generating an auth URL, exchanging codes for tokens, verifying tokens, making user info requests, etc.